-An Intrusion Detection System (IDS) is yet another tool in the network administrator’s computer security arsenal.
+An intrusion detection system (IDS) is yet another tool in the network administrator’s computer security arsenal.
 It inspects all the inbound and outbound network activity.
-The IDS identifies any suspicious pattern that may indicate an attack the system and acts as a security check on all transactions that take place in and out of the system.
+The IDS identifies any suspicious pattern that may indicate an attack on the system and acts as a security check on all transactions that take place in and out of the system.

 Types of IDS

-It consists of an agent on a host that identifies intrusions by analyzing system calls, application logs, file-system modifications (binaries, password files, capability databases, Access control lists, etc.) and other host activities and state.
+A HIDS consists of an agent on a host that identifies intrusions by analyzing system calls, application logs, file-system modifications (binaries, password files, capability databases, access control lists and so on) and other host activities and state.
 In a HIDS, sensors usually consist of a software agent.
 Some application-based IDS are also part of this category.
 An example of a HIDS is OSSEC.

 Intrusion detection systems can also be system-specific using custom tools and honeypots.
 In the case of physical building security, IDS is defined as an alarm system designed to detect unauthorized entry.

 Detects and pinpoints the location of intrusion attempts on perimeter fences of critical infrastructures.
-Using either electronics or more advanced fiber optic cable technology fitted to the perimeter fence, the PIDS detects disturbances on the fence, and if an intrusion is detected and deemed by the system as an intrusion attempt, an alarm is triggered.
+Using either electronics or more advanced fiber optic cable technology fitted to the perimeter fence, the PIDS detects disturbances on the fence.
+If an intrusion is detected and deemed by the system as an intrusion attempt, an alarm is triggered.

-It detects intrusions using virtual machine monitoring.
-By using this, we can deploy the Intrusion Detection System with Virtual Machine Monitoring.
+A VMIDS detects intrusions using virtual machine monitoring.
+By using this, we can deploy the intrusion detection system with virtual machine monitoring.
 It is the most recent type and it’s still under development.
 There’s no need for a separate intrusion detection system since by using this, we can monitor the overall activities.

 Statistical anomaly-based IDS